Top 10 Creepy Facts About Jeffrey Dahmer

 2 His Twisted Zombie Experiment

 Forensic psychiatrist Dr. Frederick Fosdal was hired by prosecutors to examine Dahmer.
 He found that the serial killer had carried out lobotomies on some of his victim’s corpses—drilling holes in their head and pouring fluid in the skulls.
-Whilst they were still alive he injected them with Muriatic acid to see if he was able to keep them under his control.
+While they were still alive, he injected them with Muriatic acid to see if he could keep them under his control.
 Fosdal said, “He had hoped to control and keep them around longer by making them zombie-like.”

 He confessed to having sex with some of the corpses and also to preserving one man’s heart to eat.
 Fosdal added, “They were not brutal, sadistic acts.
 He said he killed them in the most painless way he knew.
 It all boils down to the question of control.”
 The psychiatrist also found nothing in his examination to support Dahmer’s plea of not guilty by reason of insanity.
 It was clear that Dahmer knew his crimes were evil and chose to carry out the gruesome murders anyway.

-On the morning of November 28th, 1994, Dahmer was assigned to work detail with two other prisoners at Colombia Correctional Institution in Wisconsin.
+On the morning of November 28, 1994, Dahmer was assigned to a work detail with two other prisoners at Colombia Correctional Institution in Wisconsin.
 They were left unsupervised.
-One of those prisoners was Christopher Scarver, who stood 6ft 3”, he began questioning Dahmer about his crimes against African-Americans—the majority of Dahmer’s victims were African-American.
+One of those prisoners was Christopher Scarver, who stood 6’3”, and he began questioning Dahmer about his crimes against African-Americans—the majority of Dahmer’s victims were African-American.

-The dispute then resulted in Scarver bludgeoning Dahmer to death with a steel bar from a piece of gym equipment.
+The dispute resulted in Scarver bludgeoning Dahmer to death with a steel bar from a piece of gym equipment.
 He also attacked the second man—Jesse Anderson.
-Dahmer died from his wounds on the way to the hospital and Anderson died two days later.
+Dahmer died from his wounds on the way to the hospital, and Anderson died two days later.

 Above is a fascinating rare interview with Jeffrey Dahmer and his father.
 I strongly recommend viewing it.